helveticalover/15-466-f18-base0/README.md

 Good Code:

-1. Level progression - I structured my code support arbitrary sequences and arbitrary sequence lengths in each level.
+1. Level progression - I structured my code to support arbitrary sequences and arbitrary sequence lengths in each level.

 2. Feel - A lot of effort went into the feel and responsiveness of the game.
 Character movement is smooth and affected by acceleration/deceleration.
 Colors, sounds and text contribute to game messaging.